Kia Niro 2016-2022 review | One car, many powertrains

 • If you want the best all-rounder: If you have access to a charging point, then the Niro PHEV can really keep running costs down with its blend of petrol and electric power.
 If you mainly cover longer distances, then it won’t work as well, but as an everyday family car, the plug-in hybrid is rather good.
 We’d stick with the 2 trim level.

-• If you want the best Niro: We’re not really covering it in this review, the all-electric e Niro is a better car than either the hybrid or the plug-in hybrid, offering a great EV driving range at a very attractive price.
+• If you want the best Niro: We’re not really covering it in this review, but the all-electric e Niro is a better car than either the hybrid or the plug-in hybrid, offering a great EV driving range at a very attractive price.
 We’d urge you to read our separate review to see what makes it so good.

 • If you’re on a budget: The most affordable model on the used market will be a regular hybrid in 1 trim, but Kia didn’t sell many of them.
 You also won’t get desirable several infotainment features, so you might want to consider a 2 model instead.